 Natural Consequences (When Safe)

-If they deliberately knock over their milk, they help wipe it up.
-The consequence is logical, proportionate, and teaches responsibility naturally.
+If they knock over their milk, they help wipe it up.
+Logical, proportionate, teaches responsibility naturally.

 Specific Positive Reinforcement

-Not "Good boy!" but "I noticed you waited patiently while I was on the phone β that was really kind."
-Specificity makes praise land.
+"I noticed you waited patiently while I was on the phone — that was really kind."
+Specificity makes praise land deeper.

 Time-Ins Over Time-Outs

 Instead of isolation, sit with your child.
-Co-regulate by breathing together slowly.
+Co-regulate by breathing together.
 Connection, not separation, is what rewires their nervous system.

 Autonomy Within Limits

-Let them have real agency over small things β what to wear, which vegetable at dinner, which book at bedtime.
+Let them have real agency over small things.
 A child with some control needs less control over everything.

 Validate First, Always

 "I know.
 It's SO hard."
-Two seconds of empathy before setting a limit makes the limit land differently β heard children comply more willingly.
+Two seconds of empathy before setting a limit makes the limit land very differently.

-Distraction and redirection are gold.
-Language is limited β physical comfort and simple words work best.
+Distraction and redirection.
+Language is limited — physical comfort and simple words work best.

 Name the feeling.
 Offer two choices.
 Warn before transitions.
 Stay close during outbursts.